wandb/codesearchnet/src/docs/CONTRIBUTING.md

 ## Scope

-We anticipate the the community will design custom architectures and use frameworks other than Tensorflow.
+We anticipate that the community will design custom architectures and use frameworks other than Tensorflow.
 Furthermore, we anticipate that other datasets beyond the ones provided in this project might be useful.
-It is not our intention to integrate all of best models and datasets into this repository as a superset of all available ideas.
-Rather, we intend to provide baseline approaches and provide a central place of reference with links to related repositories in the community.
+It is not our intention to integrate the best models and datasets into this repository as a superset of all available ideas.
+Rather, we intend to provide baseline approaches and a central place of reference with links to related repositories from the community.
 Therefore, we are accepting pull requests for the following items:

 - Bug fixes
-- Submissions to the leaderboard.
-See [LEADERBOARD.md][leaderboard] for more information.
-- Updates to documentation, including links to your project(s) where improvements to the baseline have been made.
+- Updates to documentation, including links to your project(s) where improvements to the baseline have been made
-- Minor improvements to the code.
+- Minor improvements to the code

 Please open an issue if you are unsure regarding the best course of action.